Child Support Attorneys in San Antonio, TX

 For example, if your net monthly income, after deductions, is $2,300 and you have two children to pay child support for, your child support payments will be 25% of $2,300, or $575.

-Ultimately, the courts have the authority to establish child support payment amounts, but these guidelines and calculations are generally followed.
+Ultimately, the courts have the authority to establish child support payment amounts, but these child support guidelines and calculations are generally followed.

 Read About Criteria For Modification Changes: